The 4477th Test and Evaluation Squadron (4477th TES) was a squadron in the United

 Top Gun and the Air Force and Navy-Marine aggressor squadrons.
 The program also was

-intended to eliminate the "buck fever" or nervous excitement many pilots experience on their
+intended to eliminate the "buck fever" or nervous excitement many pilots experience on their first

-first few combat missions.
+few combat missions.
 Historical experience indicated that pilots who survived their first 10

 missions were much more likely to survive a complete combat tour, and Constant Peg was

-intended to teach them the right "moves" to enable them to come out on top of any
+intended to teach them the right "moves" to enable them to come out on top of any engagement.

 The end of Constant Peg nearly coincided with the end of the Cold War, by which time some